mockoon/mockoon.com/content/docs/latest/templating/mockoon-request-helpers.md

 ## baseUrl

 Returns the base URL of the request: protocol, host, port and API prefix.
+It will be constructed using the environment available information and will result in a URL such as `http://localhost:3000/api/v1`.
+This can be overridden at runtime when using the CLI or Docker image by setting the `--public-base-url` flag (e.g. `--public-base-url "https://myapi.com"`).

 **Examples**